I have a 20 year old son who is a Marine veteran, discharged after a serious injury and in love with speed and a motorcycle.

 We look at the statute and discussed it over dinner.
 New ideas come into the young man’s mind.

 He says that he will play his regular “kiss ass” game, but if the officer prepares to cite or arrest him — and no one was around at the time of the wheelie — he will bring up the actual law.

 What boy might say

 It might run something like this for my articulate, direct and cheerful young man: “Officer, you know, that the statute does not apply to me unless I’m near people and that I have intentionally or maliciously acted in a way to endanger them.
 Are there any people around?
 No. You know this incident has occurred absent anybody being near or in danger.
 Since no one is nearby, you cannot even pretend to see in me and reach an evil intention.
 Only way you could detect ‘willful and wanton disregard’ for others is if I had done it near someone.’
 Even if they are :somewhat nearby, you would have to prove intent to act carelessly and maliciously.

 “And what have I done or said here to give you any ideas about recklessness, carelessness or malicious disregard for human life?
 I suggest you drop it.
 The statute is clear.
 You lack grounds to charge me.
 And if you arrest me you are acting under personal authority, and not under the authority of the law.
 Do you really want to do that?
 I suggest that since I am speaking to you in good faith and with full respect to your office, that you consider what I propose in the same spirit, and detain me no further.”

 “Now, am I free to leave?”

-With that last key question, I hope my son survive to be 21 years old.
-I hope that every day that he drives his motorcycle, a death machine, that he will exercise his prudence, avoiding skidding on stones or being slammed by a truck steered by an oblivious driver in commerce.
+With that last key question, I hope my son survives to be 21 years old.
+I hope that every day that he steers his motorcycle, a death machine, that he will exercise his prudence, avoiding skidding on stones or being slammed by a truck steered by an oblivious driver in commerce.